Backup158/StartupProcess/README.md

 Scale and Crop may have issues with centering on the right point but I DON'T CARE.

+Randomize Timer: On

+Set to every 30 minutes

 ## Widgets (On Panel)
 **Digital Clock**